Pelletizing the Plastic

 I am actively engaged in the garbage classification project, because environment protection is obviously benefitting ourselves, our children and our next generations.
 Practicing 'NO WASTE' in work and life, and influencing my associates as much as possible are important matters.
 The more we save, the more we contribute to those who are potentially in need.

 All our sites are actively working to prevent and recycle process waste.
-Paper, cardboard, metal, and wood are recycled at several sites, including AstenJohnson Clinton, AstenJohnson Strakonice and AstenJohnson Eupen.
+Paper, cardboard, metal, and wood are recycled at several sites.

 Williston, Vermont

 Williston is actively working to recycle their scrap.
-In 2020, 186,306 pounds of filaments scrap and 171,736 pounds of cardboard were sold for recycling.
-In total, 358,042 pounds went to a local company that collects and holds scrap to be resold to recyclers for various usages.
+323,800 tonnes in 2021 and 372,380 tonnes filaments scrap were sold for recycling.
+The material is collected by local company that sell it to recyclers for various usages.

 The scrap is separated between Nylon6-6/6, Nylon 6/10, PPS, AW-173 and PET white/BLK.